BitInByte/.dotfiles/README.md

 ### Packer
 In order to be able to benefit from the lazyloading, packer need to be synchronized and/or compiled to create the lazy loading file.
 Trust me, it's a huge difference on startup time, I've discovered in my hard way.
+Also, the config tag on packer config only works if we synchronize or compile the packer.

 ### Oh My ZSH